 What can the money be used for?

-SBA COVID-19 loans under the Paycheck Protection Program are primarily meant to help you meet your payroll costs.
+SBA COVID-19 loans under the Paycheck Protection Program are primarily meant to help you meet your payroll costs (hence it’s name).
 You can also use the money for other approved non-payroll expenses.

 Do you need to pay the money back?